pixel-point/kube-forwarder/README.md

 Or you can run it manually on a local machine.
 ```
+# Run the web version to test it
 npm run web

-# In a separate terminal tab
+# Run this command in a separate terminal tab
 npm run test:cypress:onhost

 # Or you can open Cypress GUI